5 Best Egg White Substitutes (+ Our Favorite Recipe)

 You can find a detailed aquafaba recipe and preparation instructions at the bottom of this article, but here’s a quick run-down:

-2 tbsp aquafaba = 1 egg white
+2 tablespoons of aquafaba = 1 egg white

 2. Flax Seeds